apotiron/apotiron.github.io/_pages/teaching.md

 **Responsibility:** *Teaching Assistant*
 - Designing weekly quizzes and a final exam to assess the course 📝
-- Coordinating 🔄 the course with the course's responsible and the teaching assistants
+- Coordinating 🔄 the course with the course's responsible and the other teaching assistants

 **Semesters:** Summer 2025 (Period 4)